Healing through connection, acceptance, and silliness

+So I'll a little bit of my childhood.
 One dreary morning when I was 5, my dad and I woke up to go to the store.
 As we closed the front door we noticed a note on the outside of the door.
 I do not remember what it said, but I can still feel that pain in my heart of how it affected me.
 The note was written by my mother saying she had left us.
 My Dad and I cried for a week straight.
 My father recently told me that he had never seen a child so sad in his life.
 At such a young age it was hard to process and I began forming tall walls around my heart.
 I was absolutely shattered and had to become an independent little girl.
 My father was now in construction and had to work his butt off to support us.
 As an only child I became lonely.
 There weren’t other kids in my neighborhood and I didn’t have any cousins on my dads side.
 I went to a private school so my class had a shocking total of 5 people in it.

 So as you can imagine I was a very shy child, but had the biggest heart.
 I used to try and help old ladies cross the street and would make bracelets for everyone I knew.
 I later realized, as I continued these patterns into adulthood, I just wanted to be loved and nourished.
-Plus the fulfillment you get from making someone’s day cannot replace any other feeling.
+Plus the fulfillment I got from making someone’s day cannot replace any other feeling.
 I am thankful my altruism stemmed from a young age!

-Which also created my biggest set back, guilt.
+Which also created my biggest set back, my guilt/ shame cycle I was trapped in (and still get trapped in).
 I constantly made myself feel guilty.
 If I ate too much chocolate, didn't workout that day, for saying no to going on a date with a guy I didn't vibe with, not responding to a text within a day from a friend that needed me, for doing something fun and not inviting a certain friend, etc. Now I work on letting go of guilt and shame through forgiveness and self love.

 My dream is to bring more love into this world, because there can never been too much love to go around!
-I really want to bring back strong communities to foster deeper bounds.
+I really want to bring back strong communities to foster deeper bonds.
 It is human nature to be connected with each other, yet somehow we have distanced ourselves more than ever.
 How ironic when we have amble transport and technology to create means of being in constant contact.
 I believe connections are what make life so fulfilling and meaningful.
 When it comes to the end of your life, what matters most is the people you love.